realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - They all can be instantiated by others.
   - Their `Info` gets pulled in from their Repository on demand with a call to `info()`.
   - `Role` objects are essentially smart pointers to their `Info` objects & other `Role` objects.

+### Minimal Annotations
+- Annotations are used sparingly, and only for the most important things, like @NotNull, @Override, etc.

 ### Acceptable Acronyms
   - `Id` - for Id's